tonethar/IGME-330-Master/notes/demo-revealing-module-pattern.md

    function createSprites(...
 ```

-- and be sure to delete the "Iffy" code off of the "end" of **sprites.js** as well
+- and be sure to delete the `app` global declaration from the top, and the "Iffy" code off of the "end" of **sprites.js** as well
 - note that here we are now passing in and creating a `utilities` local variable for the sprites module
 - to use this variable instead of the `app` global (which we deleted) be sure to:
   - change the line of code `app.utilities.getRandomColor();` to `utilities.getRandomColor();`